Limiting dynamics for Q-learning with memory one in symmetric two-player, two-action games: Setting

 is the learning rate.
 Note that $r_{a}(\boldsymbol{\sigma}(t+1))$ is the reward obtained in period $t$ (i.e. the reward of taking action $\sigma_{a}(t)$ while in state $\boldsymbol{\sigma}(t)$, which leads to state $\boldsymbol{\sigma}(t+1)$).
 In stationary environments the iterative process defined by \eqref{eq:Qupdates} has been shown to converge under some general conditions, for example, in \cite{Jaakkola1994}.

-In contrast to the standard multi-state setting, the transitions between states here happen deterministically given the actions of the players.
+In contrast to the general multi-state setting, the transitions between states here happen deterministically given the actions of the players.
 This means that the only stochasticity comes from the action-selection mechanism, i.e. the strategies.
-Such an action-selection mechanism must take into account the exploration-exploitation trade-off, where exploratory actions are conducive to learning and exploitatory actions maximize the reward.
+Such an action-selection mechanism must take into account the exploration-exploitation trade-off, where exploratory actions are conducive to learning and exploitatory actions maximize the reward given the agent's current state of knowledge.
 The methods used in Q-learning for this balancing act can be split into two main categories: the $\epsilon$-greedy mechanisms and the softmax or Boltzman mechanisms.
-We will focus on mechanisms of the first type, as these are more commonly used in practice due to the ease with which hyperparameters of the algorithms are tuned in this case.
+We will focus on mechanisms of the first type and leave the latter mechanisms for future work.
 We further distinguish between $\epsilon$-greedy mechanisms that either have a constant $\epsilon$ or a time dependent $\epsilon(n)$, which decreases in time.

 With an $\epsilon$-greedy action-selection mechanism, the player chooses the action which it considers to be maximizing its reward with probability $1-\epsilon(n)$ and chooses an action uniformly at random with probability $\epsilon(n)$.